Bug #1845

 Right now, to add a type requires modifying the Ptolemy code.

-Updated by Laura Downey almost 19 years ago
+Updated by Laura Downey about 19 years ago

 Case sensitivity issue is superceded here by having a combo box with a